Christmas truce: Eastern Front

-On the Eastern Front the first move originated from Austro-Hungarian commanders, at some uncertain level of the military hierarchy.
+On the Eastern Front, the first move originated from Austro-Hungarian commanders, at some uncertain level of the military hierarchy.
 The Russians responded positively and soldiers eventually met in no man's land.

 Public awareness

-The truces were not reported for a week, an unofficial press embargo broken by The New York Times, published in the neutral United States, on 31 December.
+The truces were not reported for a week, eventually being publicised to the masses when an unofficial press embargo was broken by The New York Times, published in the neutral United States, on 31 December.
 The British papers quickly followed, printing numerous first-hand accounts from soldiers in the field, taken from letters home to their families and editorials on "one of the greatest surprises of a surprising war".
-By 8 January pictures had made their way to the press and the Mirror and Sketch printed front-page photographs of British and German troops mingling and singing between the lines.
+By 8 January 1915, pictures had made their way to the press, and the Mirror and Sketch printed front-page photographs of British and German troops mingling and singing between the lines.
 The tone of the reporting was strongly positive, with the Times endorsing the "lack of malice" felt by both sides and the Mirror regretting that the "absurdity and the tragedy" would begin again.
 Author Denis Winter argues that then "the censor had intervened" to prevent information about the spontaneous ceasefire from reaching the public and that the real dimension of the truce "only really came out when Captain Chudleigh in the Telegraph wrote after the war."

 Coverage in Germany was less extensive than that of the British press, while in France, press censorship ensured that the only word that spread of the truce came from soldiers at the front or first-hand accounts told by wounded men in hospitals.
 The press was eventually forced to respond to the growing rumours by reprinting a government notice that fraternising with the enemy constituted treason.
-In early January an official statement on the truce was published, claiming it was restricted to the British sector of the front and amounted to little more than an exchange of songs which quickly degenerated into shooting.
+In early January, an official statement on the truce was published, claiming it was restricted to the British sector of the front and amounted to little more than an exchange of songs, which quickly degenerated into shooting.